Seyifunmi360/alx-low_level_programming/0x09-static_libraries/README.md

-My readme for static libraries task
+My readme for Static libraries